Kay13051976/tic-tac-toe/README.md

      ![Wait for deploy branch](documentation/wait_for_deploy_branch.png)

-     - To check the deployment completion Get back to the dashboard and select the application name you want to open.
+     - To check the deployment completion, Get back to the dashboard and select the application name you want to open.

      ![Heroku dashboard](documentation/heroku_dashboard.png)

-     - Click the application name to check how it work you will see that application dashboard.
+     - Click the application name to check how it work.
+You will see that application dashboard.
 Click Open app.

      ![Application dashboard](documentation/application_dashboard.png)

-    - You will see the welcome first page display on the screen if everything been complete.
+    - You will see the welcome first-page display on the screen if everything has been completed.

     ![Welcome tictactoe first page](documentation/welcome_tictactoe_fiest_page.png)